jlparker3/Team-Profile-Generator/README.md

 ## My Experience
 I enjoyed learning more about the posibilities that can be accomplished with constructors.

+## Testing
+This application passed the test provided in the assignment.
+Provided proof at start of demo video.

 ## Credits
 Inquierer<br>
 Jest<br>